N0M4D-D3V/porfolio/README.md

 ## TODO

-- Improve CV: multiple paragraph on experience description
-- Add related skills to the experience section
+- related skills section must have less space!
 - Add Services page
 - Sometimes the CV IMG is not loading correctly
 - Multilanguage